enguehard/enguehard.tf/content/event/workshop collider/index.md

 ---

 {{% callout note %}}
-Click on the **PDF** button above to view the built-in slides feature.
+Click on the **PDF** button above to view the program.
+In person only.
+Mandatory registration with this [page elements](https://wowchemy.com/docs/writing-markdown-latex/)
 {{% /callout %}}

-Slides can be added in a few ways:

-- **Create** slides using Wowchemy's [_Slides_](https://wowchemy.com/docs/managing-content/#create-slides) feature and link using `slides` parameter in the front matter of the talk file
-- **Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
-- **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://wowchemy.com/docs/writing-markdown-latex/).

-Further event details, including [page elements](https://wowchemy.com/docs/writing-markdown-latex/) such as image galleries, can be added to the body of this page.
+I organize this event with the support of the École normale supérieure de Lyon (Collider "junior lab" grant) and the Center for Economic Research on Governance, Inequality and Conflict (CERGIC).